AFROCOSMOS

 they are worlds entire, bearing the cosmos within them.

-their sculpted hairstyles, architectures of identity
+Their sculpted hairstyles, architectures of identity

 are true galaxies, living crowns where memory and future are woven.